 Liang Wenfeng

-Founder & CEO, DeepSeek — first external funding round at $45B valuation (May 7, 2026), led by China Big Fund (National IC Investment Fund); V4 runs natively on Huawei Ascend; bootstrapped from High-Flyer quant fund
+Founder & CEO, DeepSeek — declared AGI as company's primary mission (May 22, 2026); first external funding round at ~$50B valuation, led by China Big Fund III; Tencent participating; 70B yuan (~$10B) round; V4 runs natively on Huawei Ascend; bootstrapped from High-Flyer quant fund until now

 R